 Hello friends!
 Please bear in mind that some of the links on this page are affiliate links, and if you go through them to make a purchase, I will earn a commission.
 I’ve put these links here because of the quality of the products, not because of the commission.
 The decision is yours, and whether or not you decide to buy something is completely up to you.
 Thank you for visiting Southern Eats and Goodies!

 Want some yummy natural KONG fillers for your canine friend?
-These recipes will give your little one something to chew on, in an instant!
+These kong stuffing recipes and ideas will give your little one something to chew on, in an instant!
 They’re perfect when you need your pup calm or want to teach “settle.”